ARM-software/abi-aa/aapcs64/aapcs64.rst

 Arithmetic Types
 ^^^^^^^^^^^^^^^^

-The mapping of C arithmetic types to Fundamental Data Types is shown in `Table 3`_, Mapping of C & C++ built-in data types.
+The mapping of C arithmetic types to Fundamental Data Types is shown in `Table 3`_:

 .. _Table 3: